-The Graduate Medical Education Office at Saint Louis University aims to enrich the research experience of a resident and residency training programs by creating opportunities to engage in scholarly activities which may include discovery, integration, application, and teaching.
+The Graduate Medical Education Office at Saint Louis University aims to enrich the research experience of residents and residency training programs by creating opportunities to engage in scholarly activities, which may include discovery, integration, application and teaching.
 The Accreditation Council for Graduate Medical Education guidelines require programs to create an environment that fosters resident participation in these types of activities.

 Program for Research Project Funding

 The GME Office at Saint Louis University can provide seed support on a competitive basis for research projects and experiences to enhance research training for residents.
-These funds are intended to enrich the research experience of a resident and the residency training program, and create greater visibility for SLU in the research community.
-Each academic year residents will be eligible to apply for seed research funding in an amount up to $6,000.
+These funds are intended to enrich the research experience of residents and residency training programs, and create greater visibility for SLU in the research community.
+Each academic year, residents will be eligible to apply for up to $6,000 in seed research funding.
 Awarding of these funds requires an application, review, approval, post-award presentation and research report.
 A committee will review the application and determine if funding and support will be provided for this experience.

-Applications must be received at least two months in advance of the expected project start.
-This program will neither replace established departmental funding mechanisms for required resident research participation, nor will it supplant previous grant funding allocations for such training.
+Applications must be received at least two months before the expected project starts.
+This program will neither replace established departmental funding mechanisms for required resident research participation nor supplant previous grant funding allocations for such training.
 This program is intended to provide support for unique opportunities or resident-initiated experiences.
 Denial of funding through this GME-supported program does not imply denial of approval by the GME Office for the proposed research project; other funding mechanisms may be pursued.

 GME Office Support for Housestaff Manuscript Submission and Publication Fees